yuanmingqi/tamc2024/docs/registration.md

 - Caritas Bianchi Lodge, 4 Cliff Rd, Yau Ma Tei, Hong Kong

-Please check the hotel websites for details and make a reservation directly with the hotel。
+Please check the hotel websites for details and make a reservation directly with the hotel.